Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Discussion and Outlook

 Beyond their standalone utility as distillation factories, integrating tricycle codes into broader quantum architectures presents several important challenges.
 A key open problem is the seamless injection or teleportation of distilled magic states into computational code blocks, such as those based on high-performance bicycle codes.
-While lattice surgery offers a robust, code-agnostic method for logical state transfer—and has seen significant theoretical and experimental development~\cite{cohen2022low,xu2024constant,williamson2024lowoverhead,ide2024faulttolerant,swaroop2024universal,cross2024linear,cross2024improved}—a particularly promising alternative is transversal teleportation based on natural isomorphisms between tricycle and bicycle codes.
+While lattice surgery offers a robust, code-agnostic method for logical state transfer—and has seen significant theoretical and experimental development~\cite{cohen2022low,xu2024constant,williamson2024lowoverhead,ide2024faulttolerant,swaroop2024universal,cross2024linear,cross2024improved,baspin2025fast,zheng2025high,alex2025fast}—a particularly promising alternative is transversal teleportation based on natural isomorphisms between tricycle and bicycle codes.
 Similar to teleportation protocols between 3D and 2D color codes~\cite{sullivan2024code, daguerre2025experimental}, such schemes using transversal one-way CNOT gates between $3D$ and $2D$ product codes \cite{heussen2024efficient} may enable direct, fault-tolerant transfer of magic states.
 In particular, we believe this should be possible between bivariate-bicycle codes and bivariate-tricycle codes or between triviariate-bicycle codes and trivariate-tricycle codes, as they share the same product structure.
 Using extensions of the analytical tools in Ref.~\cite{eberhardt2024logical}, we believe it should be possible to show that the logical operators of pairs of some such $2D$ and $3D$ group-algebra codes split into isomorphic sectors as in hypergraph product codes \cite{tillich2013quantum} -- a natural setting for efficient gate teleportation with transversal one-way CNOTs.
+A version of this idea has recently been explored in \cite{li2025transversal}.
 If realized, these protocols could further reduce space-time overhead and enable highly modular architectures with efficiently integrated magic state distillation.
+We will explore a specific magic-state factory architecture based on high-rate tricycle codes with transversal teleportation onto a target high-rate bicycle code in a follow-up work.